What is data governance?

 Data governance definition

-Data governance is the collection of processes, policies, roles, metrics, and standards that ensures an effective and efficient use of information.
+The definition of data governance includes the collection of processes, policies, roles, metrics, and standards that ensures an effective and efficient use of information.
 This also helps establish data management processes that keep your data secured, private, accurate, and usable throughout the data life cycle.

 A robust data governance strategy is crucial for any organization that uses data to drive business growth, make improved decision-making, and ensure successful outcomes in a competitive market.
 When collecting vast amounts of internal and external data, you'll need to have a strategy that manages risks, reduces costs, and executes business objectives effectively.